A_Cities have developed around cars and now need at least the following mobility services to just live:

 - conserving the feeling of security one may have in its own car

-- cheap to develop, deploy, own, operate, maintain, evolve, dispose, recycle"
+- inexpensive to develop, deploy, own, operate, maintain, evolve, dispose, recycle"

 Not PRT.
 The above expression of requirements is extremely close to that of an electronics printed circuit board.
 Look at the amazing equivalences: